Rbcc499/Police-Fatal-Shootings-and-Socioeconomic-Analysis/README.md

 Comparison of police killing demographics with population demographics

-Setup and Usage

-    Clone the repository

-    Install Python dependencies (pandas, seaborn, matplotlib, plotly, scipy, numpy)

-    Run police_data_project.py to reproduce all analyses and visualizations

-    Review output graphs and summary statistics in Jupyter notebook or script outputs

 Insights and Impact
 Significant racial disparities exist in fatal police shootings, with Black and Hispanic populations disproportionately affected compared to their population share.

 Higher poverty rates correlate with lower high school graduation rates and higher incidences of police killings.

 Median household income and educational attainment show inverse relationships with police killing rates by state.

 Visualizations effectively communicate complex socio-economic patterns influencing these tragic events.